-Since all the locations of subprojects are not well connected through rail link, transportation of construction materials will be mostly through road network.
-Access to the site will be along existing roads or village paths; minor improvements to paths may be made where necessary, but no major construction of roads will be necessary either during construction or as a part of maintenance procedures.
+The instant project is to be implemented in the city of Guwahati, which is well connected through both rail link and road network.
+Transportation of construction materials will be mostly through rail and road network.
+Access to the site will be along existing roads; minor improvements to paths may be made where necessary, but no major construction of roads will be necessary either during construction or as a part of maintenance procedures, since project sites are located in the city.
 In case, access road is not available at some places, existing field/path may be utilized and compensation for any damage to crop or field is paid to the owner.

 As and when a transmission line crosses any road/ railways line, adequate care/caution is taken so as not to cause any hindrance to the movement of traffic.
-Stringing at the construction stage is carried out during lean traffic period in consultation with the concerned authorities and angle towers are planted to facilitate execution of work in different stages.
-Apart from this, safety precaution like barricading of work area and placement of visible signage shall be undertaken to avoid any unforeseen incident.
+Stringing/Cabling at the construction stage is carried out during lean traffic period in consultation with the concerned authorities.
+All safety measures related to OPGW /underground cable laying and installation are included in bidding document (Refer Sec VI, chapter 03 & Sec IV, chapter 15 of Technical specification respectively).
+Apart from this, safety precaution like barricading of work area with reflective tape/illumination and placement of visible signage, placement of PCC route markers shall be undertaken to avoid any unforeseen incident.